SirMekus/zam/ReadMe.md

 - `name` : This is the name of the input/request coming from your front end.
 - `required` : Boolean value that indicates whether the expected input must be present.
 Default is set to `true`.
-- `method` : The expected method that the expected input must follow (between GET and POST).
-Default is `post`
+- `method` : The expected method (HTTP verbs: GET, POST, PUT, etc) that the expected input must follow.
+Default is `POST`
 - `message` : If present this will be sent back to the client if the `name` is not set or empty.
 - `nullable` : If an expected input isn't set or is empty it tells us whether to proceed with request or throw error to client.

-Another way to receive input is from client is by calling the `request()` function without any argument then access the expected input as a dynamic property on it.
+Another way to receive input from client is by calling the `request()` function without any argument then access the expected input as a dynamic property on it.
 Example:

 ```php
 require_once 'path_to_vendor/autoload.php';